Notice: Test mode is enabled. While in test mode no live donations are processed.

 Your Support Makes a Difference

-Before launching GHDA, our organizations jointly administered two disaster recovery funds in response to the COVID-19 pandemic and Winter Storm Uri.
+Before launching the Disaster Alliance, our organizations jointly administered two disaster recovery funds in response to the COVID-19 pandemic and Winter Storm Uri.
 Through those joint funds we raised $36M, distributed grants to 109 nonprofit partners that supported the recovery of nearly 110,000 households.

-Since launching GHDA, we have administered two more disaster recovery funds, in 2024, raising $9.1 million and awarding grants to 35 nonprofit partners who repaired 368 homes and provided emergency financial assistance to more than 12,000 individuals in over 4,100 households.
+Since launching the Disaster Alliance, we have administered two more disaster recovery funds, in 2024, raising $9.1 million and awarding grants to 35 nonprofit partners who repaired 368 homes and provided emergency financial assistance to more than 12,000 individuals in over 4,100 households.

 Households Served